 Other Tips and troubleshooting

 If you cannot see nor hear a participant, this may be caused by a WebRTC issue.
-Please refer to WebRTC troubleshooting details here.
+Check if your device support WebRTC.

 If your VR headset and/or controller battery is running low, open the same link on your Desktop to continue the session

 In case you find a lot of echo, ask participants to use headphones as this may be the primary reason for the echo to occur.
 If this is not possible, ask the participant to mute him/herself, or mute it yourself with presenter right.

-For best performance in VR, use 6 DOF headsets such as the Oculus Quest with Oculus Browser
+For best performance in VR, use 6 DOF headsets such as the Meta Quest 2 with Oculus Browser

-For seamless audio transition from a video conferencing tool to Wonda VR Space with your participant, we suggest you keep the audio microphone activated on the video conferencing tool everyone is using and ask every participants to enter in mute mode in the VR Multiplayer Session.
+For seamless audio transition from a video conferencing tool to Wonda with your participants, you can keep the audio microphone activated on the video conferencing tool everyone is using and ask every participants to enter in mute mode in the VR Multiplayer Session.